jhudsl/Documentation_and_Usability/04-good_documentation.Rmd

 - [`git clone` your new repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) you made from our template.
 - Navigate to your the root of your local version of this repository.
 - [Install mkdocs following their instructions.](https://www.mkdocs.org/#installation).
 - Run `mkdocs new my-project` but put replace `my-project` with whatever you'd like your project name to be.
 - Run `mkdocs serve` to see a preview of your docs
 - Edit the template pages we've provided in the `docs/` folder.
 - As you make changes you can run `mkdocs build` and then `mkdocs serve` to see a preview.
 - When you are ready to publish your documentation to its own website, run [`mkdocs gh-deploy`](https://www.mkdocs.org/user-guide/deploying-your-docs/), it will return the web address of your new site -- go to that address and bask in the success of your newly made documentation!

+Now that we have a basic structure and plan for our documentation, let's discuss each each section of this documentation in more detail!